dromotherm/sandbox/packaging/building_pymodbus.md

 sudo apt install python3-pip
 ```

-cloning the debian folder from the python team and fetching the upstream tar.gz
+cloning the debian folder from the python debian team, fetching the upstream tar.gz, installing the dependancies and building :

 ```
 cd `~